Update: May 25, 2026

 Claude Code's lowest paid tier is Claude Pro at $20 per month, which gives you metered Claude Code access on Sonnet 4.6.
 Claude Max scales the usage cap up: $100 per month for the 5x tier and $200 per month for the 20x tier with full Opus 4.7 access in the CLI.
 If you prefer pay-per-use, the underlying Anthropic API is available through the Agent SDK.

-Windows Native Support
+Windows Native Support (Resolved May 25)

 Get the Weekly IT + AI Roundup